shbhm-dev/30DaysofLEETCODE/README.md

 A subsequence of a string is a new string generated from the original string with some characters(can be none) deleted without changing the relative order of the remaining characters. (eg, "ace" is a subsequence of "abcde" while "aec" is not).
 A common subsequence of two strings is a subsequence that is common to both strings.
 If there is no common subsequence, return 0.

+DAY 27 : Given a 2D binary matrix filled with 0's and 1's, find the largest square containing only 1's and return its area.

+DAY 28 : You have a queue of integers, you need to retrieve the first unique integer in the queue.

+Implement the FirstUnique class:

+FirstUnique(int[] nums) Initializes the object with the numbers in the queue. int showFirstUnique() returns the value of the first unique integer of the queue, and returns -1 if there is no such integer. void add(int value) insert value to the queue.